synolia/payplug-orocommerce/docs/installation.md

 ![PayPlug Create Payment Rule](./images/payplug_create_payment_rule.png)

 When you create your payment rule, you should define :
-* If your rule should be activated or not
+* If your rule should be activated or not.
+To enable the payment rule, open the "All payment rules" page, click on the "..." icon and use the "check" icon.
 * The name of your payment rule (will only be displayed in the administration panel)
 * The order in which your rule should be placed compared to your other rules (1, 2, 3, 11, 23, ...)
 * The currency associated with the rule.
 Only EURO can be selected for PayPlug payment integration.